-existed that don't? eaners, banks, etc.) king to install erested in s ideas?
-If not, vould be? think the residents need the most? ors 22.
-Would you like to be involved in improving and re-imagining the Randolph Hills Shoppi Center?
+Sample Community Survey Sample 19.
 What businesses do you wish existed that don't?
 Check all that apply.

-Places to eat Places to shop Entertainment venues Services (laundromat, dry cleaners, banks, etc.) Kids' activities/shops Bars Galleries/art spaces Other: 20.
+Places to eat Places to shop Entertainment venues Services (laundromat, dry cleaners, banks, etc.) Kids' activities/snops Bars Galleries/art spaces her: 20.
 As part of the project, we're looking to install pop-up businesses.
 Are you interested in testing out one of your business ideas?
 If not, do you know of someone who would be?
 21. Which public amenities do you think the residents need the most?
 Select up to three.
 Check all that apply.
-Green space Places for kids to play outdoors More/better street seating Public art Better lighting Better sidewalks Bike lanes More parking Street trees Other: 22.
-Would you like to be involved in Center?
-Wark only one oval.
-Yes No izations that we should be reaching 24.
-Do you have any contacts or know any organizations that we should be reaching ng out to?
+Green space Places for kids to play outdoors More/better street seating Publicart Better lighting Better sidewalks Bike lanes More parking Street trees ler: 22.
+Would you like to be involved in improving and re-imagining the Randolph Hills Shopping Center?
+Mark only one oval. es 0 Place Place Enter Servi Kids: Galle Other: 20.
+As part of pop-up bu testing ou do you kn 21.
+Which put Select up to three.
+Check all that app Gree ☐ Place More Publi Bette Bette Bike More Stree Other: 22.
+Would you Mark only Yes 8

+24. Do you have any contacts or know any organizations that we should be reaching out to?
+These can be local artists and makers, interested neighbors, relevant nonprofits, etc.